Sea Life

 Sea Life is a chain of commercial sea life-themed aquarium attractions.
 As of April 2017 there are 53 Sea Life attractions (including standalone Sea Life centres, mini Sea Life features within resort theme parks, and Legoland submarine rides) around the world.
-The chain is owned by the British company, Merlin Entertainments.
+The chain is owned by the British company Merlin Entertainments.

 History

 Some of the aquariums now called Sea Life predate this rebrand and existed under different designations prior to their consolidation.
 The original named attraction was Sea Life Centre in Oban, Scotland, which opened in 1979.
-By 1992, nine other Sea Life units were open.
+By 1992, nine other Sea Life units were opened.